chriskonnertz/string-calc/README.md

 * General advice: The code of this library is well documented.
 Therefore, do not hesitate to take a closer look at the implementation.

+* Status of this repository: Maintained.
+Create an issue and you will get a response, usually within 48 hours.

 ## TODO

 * Grammar checking